 The role of the Chair of the Board of Governors is to ensure that the business of the Board is conducted properly, that meetings are run efficiently and that all other Governors contribute fully and work together as a team.
 The Chair also has an important role in supporting, guiding and liaising closely with the Rector.

-Calum Paterson is the Managing Partner of Scottish Equity Partners (SEP), a leading UK private equity and venture capital firm based in London, Glasgow and Edinburgh.
-SEP manages funds on behalf of global financial institutions, and invests mainly in high-growth technology and technology-related companies.
-Calum has led the firm since its inception in 2000.
+Calum Paterson is the Managing Partner of Scottish Equity Partners (SEP), a leading UK private equity and venture capital firm, with offices in London, Edinburgh and Glasgow.
+SEP manages funds on behalf of global financial institutions, and invests mainly in high-growth technology companies.
 He is also currently Vice Chairman of the British Private Equity and Venture Capital Association (BVCA), which represents the interests of over 250 member firms in the UK, as well as institutional investors and service providers.
+He will become BVCA Chairman in 2018.

-Calum was educated at Linlithgow Academy and the University of Strathclyde, and trained as a Chartered Accountant with Ernst & Young.
-He is a Fellow of Royal Society of Edinburgh.
+Calum was educated at Linlithgow Academy and the University of Strathclyde.
+He was named Strathclyde’s ‘Alumnus of the Year’ in 2017.
+He trained as a Chartered Accountant with Ernst & Young, and is a Fellow of Royal Society of Edinburgh.
 He is married to Mandy and they have two children at St Columba's.
-He is a British Judo Association licenced coach, and enjoys hill walking and reading economic history.

 Aileen is married to Iain; they have five children - Douglas, Alastair, Iain, Caitlin and Gavin, all of whom have been at St Columba’s - four of whom have now moved on to further education.